stanislaw/SoftwareDesignHeuristics/README.md

 creation, innovation, and action, which drive progress.
 While these fields push forward with new ideas and developments, safety functions as a secondary, backing force.
 Its role is to prevent harm, minimize risks, and ensure that these actions happen within a secure framework.
-Safety doesn’t seek to lead the charge but to protect and enable other processes to unfold without catastrophic failure.
+Safety doesn't seek to lead the charge but to protect and enable other processes to unfold without catastrophic failure.

-However, the drive to "lead the charge" often means safety is ignored or sidelined until it’s too late.
+However, the drive to "lead the charge" often means safety is ignored or sidelined until it's too late.
 In this way, safety acts like a belt that holds uncontrolled progress together, preventing it from falling apart when the inevitable risks are not properly addressed.

 ### Safety for Engineering is Like Medicine for People

-Medicine isn’t the most exciting thing, and no one wants to spend all their time thinking about it.
-But it’s clear that humanity can’t thrive without it, even with all the amazing achievements of civilization.
+Medicine isn't the most exciting thing, and no one wants to spend all their time thinking about it.
+But it's clear that humanity can't thrive without it, even with all the amazing achievements of civilization.

-In the same way, organizations focus on building things that work and often don’t think much about safety or quality as long as things are fine and customers are happy.
+In the same way, organizations focus on building things that work and often don't think much about safety or quality as long as things are fine and customers are happy.
 But over time, they may realize that the "health" of their products, teams, and development processes also matters.

 How safety and quality are handled depends a lot on experience and knowledge.
 Not long ago, amputation was seen as the best way to treat many illnesses.
-This shows how much we’ve learned and how practices improve over time.
+This shows how much we've learned and how practices improve over time.
 Engineering also needs to grow in this way, moving beyond quick fixes to create stronger, longer-lasting solutions.